kortschak/git_workshop/notes/git.md

 ![Two branches, one `HEAD`](https://www.git-scm.com/figures/18333fig0305-tn.png)

-Note that the `HEAD` point to a branch, not a commit, so in the example above, a commit would add to `master` and progress that branch.
+Note that the `HEAD` points to a branch, not a commit, so in the example above, a commit would add to `master` and progress that branch.
 Changing branch involves changing the branch that `HEAD` points to, although sometimes this may be an anonymous branch.

 ```